WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 ### Haemosphere - Research - Data Analytics or Full-Stack Web Developer
 This projects looks to improve on Haemosphere, which is like a web-based pocket dictionary for visualising and comparing genomic blood datasets.
-For more details see [Haemosphere project.](student-haemosphere)
+For more details see [Haemosphere project](student-haemosphere) and [the Haemosphere wiki](https://github.com/WEHI-ResearchComputing/haemosphere-introduction/wiki).